jenneugenio/Portfolio/README.md

-# _Jenn's Independent Project_
+# Jenn's Independent Project

-#### _This is an HTML webpage to showcase the lessons learned in Epicodus class as of August 25th., August 25th, 2019_
+#### This is an HTML webpage to showcase the lessons learned in Epicodus class as of August 25th., August 25th, 2019

-#### By _**{Jenn Eugenio}**_
+#### By **{Jenn Eugenio}**

 ## Description

-_{This is a simple HTML webpage that show the elements learned in Epicodus or Weeks 1 - 3.
+This is a simple HTML webpage that show the elements learned in Epicodus or Weeks 1 - 3.
 This webpage is written in HTML with CSS styling elements using Bootstrap.
-The content itself is all about Jenn Eugenio, the author and contributor to this webpage. }_
+The content itself is all about Jenn Eugenio, the author and contributor to this webpage.

 ## Setup/Installation Requirements

-* _To open this webpage, simply go to the following link: https://github.com/jenneugenio/Portfolio_
+* To open this webpage, simply go to the following link: https://github.com/jenneugenio/Portfolio_

 ## Known Bugs

-_{At this time, there are no known bugs. }_
+At this time, there are no known bugs.

 ## Support and contact details

-_{If you would like more information or have questions on this webpage, please contact the author via email at jenniferann.eugenio@gmail.com.}_
+If you would like more information or have questions on this webpage, please contact the author via email at jenniferann.eugenio@gmail.com.

 ## Technologies Used

-_{This webpage was written in HTML, CSS and Bootstrap version 4.3.1}_
+This webpage was written in HTML, CSS and Bootstrap version 4.3.1.

 ### License